bvladoiu/SpockIde/tasks.md

 # Tasks

+## Refactored Unicorns Feature - 05/15/2024
+Refactored the Unicorns feature to use SQLDelight queries instead of raw SQL strings.
+Added a jsonPath field to store the path to JSON files.
+Implemented JSON file operations in the API to create/update/delete JSON files when unicorns are modified.
+Added support for enriching unicorn data from JSON files when retrieving unicorns.
+Note: Build issues with SQLDelight code generation (redeclaration errors) persist and need to be addressed separately.

 ## Restructured Unicorns API - 04/30/2023
 Moved unicorns API to a dedicated package structure under spock.lair.api.acme.
 Replaced in-memory storage with database access and integrated JSON files from static directory.
 The API now properly follows the tenant-specific structure and uses the existing database schema.